Abdulabin/Indian-State-Highway-Accidents-Data-Analysis/README.md

 This project aims to analyze state highway road accidents and injuries in Indian states and UTs using data sourced from data.gov.in.

 The project will focus on the following areas:
-1.To collect, clean, and store data on road accidents and injuries in Indian states and UTs.
+1. To collect, clean, and store data on road accidents and injuries in Indian states and UTs.
 2. Identifying the patterns and trends of road accidents and injuries in India.
 3. Identifying the states and UTs with the highest rates of road accidents and injuries.
 4. Identifying the factors that contribute to road accidents and injuries in India.